dsi-clinic/the-clinic/README.md

 #### How should I document notebooks?

+Notebooks, just like any other piece of code need to be well documented and readable.
+Some questions that we ask when evaluating:
-Notebooks should be well-documented.
-Does the notebook begin with a title, byline, date, and summary/description?
-Is its content logically organized into sections with headers?
-Does it walk the viewer through what the code is doing and why using both Markdown and comments, and in clear language?
-Notebooks should be readable.
-Is cell output formatted for easier viewing (e.g., to avoid scrolling)?
+* Does the notebook begin with a title, byline, date, and summary/description?
+* Is its content logically organized into sections with headers?
+* Does it walk the viewer through what the code is doing and why using both Markdown and comments, and in clear language?
+* Is cell output formatted for easier viewing (e.g., to avoid scrolling)?
 Are there any cells that were obviously used for testing/scratchwork and have not yet been removed?
-Are Python module imports located together near the top of the notebook, following PEP 8, rather than scattered throughout many cells?
-Are all cells 15 lines of code or less?
 Are numbers rounded for display purposes?
+* Are Python module imports located together near the top of the notebook, following PEP 8, rather than scattered throughout many cells?
+    * Are all cells 15 lines of code or less?
+    * Do notebooks have less than 10 cells?
+    * Are `pyflakes` and `black` being run on the code for standardization.

 #### What about Docker README.md information?